Skip to content

 Wi-Fi Printer

-You can discover Wi-Fi Printer connected to the same network with the mobile device.
+You can discover Wi-Fi Printer connected to the same network with the mobile device and tablets.

 iOS - Objective-C: